McKeely Borger SASKATCHEWAN MÉTIS NATION, REGINA

 Seiji Suzuki MIE, JAPAN

 Originally from Japan, Seiji Suzuki attended the Professional Training Program at Victoria Academy of Ballet and graduated from their Post-Secondary Bridge Program in June 2017.
 In 2014, Mr. Suzuki received a scholarship to participate in the International Summer School in Melbourne, Australia hosted by Cecchetti Ballet Australia.
 He was chosen for featured roles in The Gift by Ballet Victoria, The Nutcracker by Alberta Ballet, and guest artist with Island Circus Space.
-This past summer, Mr. Suzuki was selected to participate in a Choreographic Lab under the direction of Wen Wei Wang and hosted by Dance Victoria.
+In the summer of 2017, Mr. Suzuki was selected to participate in a Choreographic Lab under the direction of Wen Wei Wang and hosted by Dance Victoria.

 Saia Kuwata OSAKA, JAPAN